Assessment and Reporting

 Lots of you may have heard of the expression ‘Secondary Ready’ as the standard children must achieve by the end of Year 6.
 The DfE have slightly distanced themselves from this phrase but they are essentially talking about Year 6 ‘Expected’ as being the desired outcome for the majority of pupils.
 Similar to Year 2 there will be some children who may be assessed as Year 6 working in ‘Greater Depth’ and some children who will be working below that.
 This may also include a small number of children whose outcomes are still linked to Year 5 or Year 4 curriculum outcomes.

-At Clyst Heath we have identified three formal Assessment Points across the year in October, January and March and teachers will be making progress judgements and decide whether pupils are on track or off track to reach their end of year targets.
+At Clyst Heath we have identified three formal Assessment Points across the year in November, March and June.
+Teachers will be making progress judgements and decide whether pupils are on track or off track to reach their end of year targets.
 The final teacher judgements will then be made at the end of the school academic year.

 This data will be scrutinised regularly by the Headteacher, the Leadership Team and Subject Leaders to ensure that all pupils are progressing at the appropriate rate from their individual starting points.
 In other words, if a pupil is working in ‘Greater Depth’ at the end of Year 2, it is envisaged that they will achieve ‘Greater Depth’ at the end of Year 3 too.
 If a pupil is not making appropriate progress the data will help us to identify this and we will be able to intervene accordingly.